dhh1128/cfa/cfa-paper.md

 Binding a CFA is a statement that a relationship is asserted to exist, independent of whether that assertion is accepted, validated, or contested.
 It is not a claim about ownership, authorship, correctness, or legitimacy.
 CFAs intentionally avoid embedding such judgments.

 CFAs are lightweight by design.
 They aim to capture common, durable relationships rather than exhaustively model provenance, workflow, or semantic meaning.
 This boundary is intentional and distinguishes CFAs from provenance systems that seek comprehensive causal and temporal representation [6,7].
 More expressive systems may be layered on top of CFAs, but CFAs are not a substitute for them.
+Unlike tags, CFAs distinguish symmetric grouping from asymmetric dependence, preventing common errors such as treating derivatives, signatures, or reviews as interchangeable members of an undifferentiated set.

 ### 3.3 Directed and common associations